- Home

 What makes IBHS testing different from the standard UL 2218 Class 4 test is that IBHS uses lab-made ice balls that simulate real hailstones rather than steel balls.2 That gives you a more realistic picture of how a shingle will actually perform when a storm hits.
 Some shingles that pass the steel ball test don't do as well against real ice, which is the whole point of the IBHS rating system.

 There's a financial benefit too.
 Some Texas insurers offer premium discounts for homes with Class 4 impact-resistant shingles installed.
 Given that Dallas-Fort Worth has experienced multiple billion-dollar hail events since 1995,1 investing in better materials is less about "if" you'll need them and more about "when."
+The Insurance Information Institute reports that Texas led the nation with 902 major hail events in 2025, more than double the next-highest state.5

 For homeowners in newer subdivisions near Far North Dallas and along the Frisco border, as well as those with aging roofs in Lakewood, upgrading to an impact-resistant product can reduce the chances of going through this whole process again after the next spring storm season.
 Learn more about our hail damage replacement services.